-Sometimes, the personification of Jordan was added to the main scene.
-In the 5th-century Arian Baptistery and on Werden casket of c.
-425-450 his representation follows classical type of river personification and represents a place where the baptism took place, but in the Neonian Baptistery (c.
-500) it is already shown as an active figure, a witness of Christ’s baptism, who in fact, approaches him with cloths.
-In Bawit, chapel XXX, the personification of Jordan has recoiled, with his hand raised up, on an ivory from Lion Museum John the Baptist steps upon his head, his body turned his back to Christ, while in the 6th-century Cathedra of Maximianus in Ravenna (546-556 AD) and the ivory from Egypt in British Museum (no. 1896,0618.1) which share a very similar iconography (Jensen 2011: 101-104), he is in full move, turning back to Christ (Ps.114:3) and even trying to escape from his presence.
-Already in the 6th century but especially from the 9th century on the Jordan would receive demonic features merging with satanic forces overturned by baptism.
+Sometimes, the personification of the Jordan River was added to the main scene.
+In the fifth-century Arian Baptistery and on Werden casket of c.
+425–450, his representation follows a classical type of river personification and represents a place where the baptism took place.
+However, in the Neonian Baptistery (c.
+500) the Jordan River is already shown as an active figure, a witness of Christ’s baptism, who approaches him with clothes.
+In Bawit, Chapel XXX, the personification of the Jordan has recoiled, with his hands raised up; on an ivory from Lion Museum, John the Baptist steps upon his head, his body turned back to Christ, while in the sixth-century Cathedra of Maximianus in Ravenna (546–556 AD), and the ivory from Egypt in British Museum (no. 1896,0618.1)—which share a very similar iconography (Jensen 2011: 101–104)—he is in full movement, turning back to Christ (Ps.114:3) and even trying to escape from his presence.
+Already in the sixth century, but especially from the ninth century onward, the Jordan River would receive demonic features, merging with the satanic forces overcome by baptism.
 Later, more demonic figures would be added to emphasize the danger of unpurified water, and the act of their purification by Christ’s baptism.
-Deep dangerous waters inhabited by demonic forces, endangering everyone entering them, are symbolically connected to the core of rite of Baptism, the first step of which is to denounce of Satan and to step into the waters cleaned by Christ through his baptism (Spinks 2006: 83-5).
-Thus, Cyril of Jerusalem links clearly between Christ’s “destruction of the dragon who inhabits the water” through his baptism and saving the baptized from death.
+Deep, dangerous waters inhabited by demonic forces, endangering everyone entering them, are symbolically connected to the core of the rite of baptism, the first step of which is to denounce Satan and step into the waters cleaned by Christ through his own baptism (Spinks 2006: 83–5).
+Thus, Cyril of Jerusalem makes clear links between Christ’s “destruction of the dragon who inhabits the water” through his baptism and saving the baptized from death.
 (Cat.
 3.12; PG 33:444; Day 2011: 1185)

-It can only be guessed if the waters in Shivta’s baptism were populated by fish or perhaps also by personification of Jordan, as in so many surviving examples of the Baptism.
-However, numerous blue spots in the lower part of the apse below and all around surviving fragment of Christ’s figure suggest that it occupied enough space and might include at least some of the abovementioned motifs.
+We can only ponder if the waters in Shivta’s baptism scene were populated by fish or perhaps also by a personification of the Jordan River, as in so many surviving examples of the baptism.
+However, numerous blue spots in the lower part of the apse below, and all around the surviving fragment of Christ’s figure, suggest that it occupied enough space to contain such motifs.

-Whatever the waters could look like, a semi-circle above and behind Christ’s figure most probably circumscribes the banks of the Jordan River.
-Similarly, waters of Jordan meet on top behind Christ’s figure are depicted, for example, on the 6th-century wall painting in Bawit, Chapel XXX, an ivory from Eastern Mediterranean, now in the Musée des Beaux-Arts, Lyon, and the 6th century Sancta Sanctorum reliquary from Syria or Palestine.
-The figure of Christ is in fact enclosed within the semi-oval shape of the river perhaps referring to the symbolism of baptism as rebirth from the womb (John Chrysostom, Catech.
+Whatever the waters looked like, a semi-circle above and behind Christ’s figure most probably circumscribes the banks of the Jordan River.
+Similarly, the waters of Jordan meet on the top behind Christ’s figure as depicted, for example, on the sixth-century wall painting in Bawit, Chapel XXX, on an ivory from the eastern Mediterranean, now in the Musée des Beaux-Arts, Lyon, and the sixth-century Sancta Sanctorum reliquary from Syria or Palestine.
+The figure of Christ is enclosed within the semi-oval shape of the river, perhaps referring to the symbolism of baptism as rebirth from the womb (John Chrysostom, Catech.
 Illum.
 4.1.; Dionysios Areopagite calls Baptism font “the womb of all adoption” The Ecclesiastical Hierarchy).
-Font-womb (rather than font-grave) symbolism was especially strong in Eastern Syrian baptismal liturgy (Brock 2008: 171-2; Brook 2006:41), the neophyte is compared to a “babe” born from the womb (Narsai, Homily 21).
-Ephrem and Narsai refer to the font as both a womb and a grave (Brock 1980: 40-41; Narsai I, 345, 346; Brook 2006: 54).
-In fact, parallelism of three mystical wombs: Mary, Jordan and Sheol (Seppälä 2011: 1146), clearly link between, birth, rebirth and resurrection “that is to be at the end” (Witkam 2018: 45; Splinks 2006: 71-3).
+Font-womb (rather than font-grave) symbolism was especially strong in eastern Syrian baptismal liturgy (Brock 2008: 171–2; Brook 2006:41); the neophyte is compared to a “babe” born from the womb (Narsai, Homily 21).
+Ephrem and Narsai refer to the font as both a womb and a grave (Brock 1980: 40–41; Narsai I, 345, 346; Brook 2006: 54).
+The parallelism of three mystical wombs, those of Mary, Jordan, and Sheol (Seppälä 2011: 1146), provide a clear link between, birth, rebirth, and resurrection “that is to be at the end” (Witkam 2018: 45; Splinks 2006: 71–3).